gcardenasortiz/cse15l-lab-reports-WI24/report1.md

 # Report #1
 ## cd
 1. No arguments
+   ![Image] (cd.png)

-2. Directory as an argument
+3. Directory as an argument

-3. File as an argument
+4. File as an argument

 ## ls
 1. No arguments